-The Company has received from Mrs Rimpy Jeswani (i) consent in writing to act as director in Form DIR-2 pursuant to Rule 8 of the Companies (Appointment & Qualification of Directors) Rules, 2014; (ii) intimation in Form DIR-8 in terms of Companies (Appointment & Qualification of Directors) Rules, 2014 to the effect that she is not disqualified under Sub-Section (2) of Section 164 of the Companies Act, 2013; and (iii) a declaration to the effect that he meets the criteria of independence as provided in sub-Section 6 of Section 149 of the Companies Act, 2013.
-Mrs Jeswani is not debarred from holding the office of Director by virtue of any SEBI order or any other such authority.
-In the opinion of the Board of Directors, Mrs Rimpy Jeswani, proposed to be appointed as an Independent Directors, fulfills the conditions specified in the Act and the Rules made thereunder and she is independent of the Management.
-A copy of the draft letter of appointment proposed to be issued to Mrs Rimpy Jeswani on her appointment as an Independent Director, setting out the terms and conditions is available for inspection at the Company's Registered Office during the normal business hours on working days upto the date of the Annual General Meeting.
-Brief resume of Mrs Rimpy Jeswani, nature of her experience in specific functional areas and names of companies in which she holds directorships and memberships/chairmanships of Board Committees, shareholding and relationships between director inter-se as stipulated under Regulation 36(3) of the SEBI (Listing Obligations & Disclosure Requirements), 2015 are provided in the annexure 'A' to the notice.
+The Company has received from Mr. Anshul Darshan Kukreja (i) consent in writing to act as director in Form DIR-2 pursuant to Rule 8 Companies (Appointment & of the Qualification of Directors) Rules, 2014; (ii) intimation in Form DIR-8 in terms of Companies (Appointment & Qualification of Directors) Rules, 2014 to the effect that he is not disqualified under Sub-Section (2) of Section 164 of the Companies Act, 2013; and (iii) a declaration to the effect that he meets the criteria of independence as provided in sub-Section 6 of Section 149 of the Companies Act, 2013.
+Mr. Anshul Darshan Kukreja is not debarred from holding the office of Director by virtue of any SEBI order or any other such authority.

+In the opinion of the Board of Directors, Mr. Anshul Darshan Kukreja, proposed to be appointed as an Independent Directors, fulfills the conditions specified in the Act and the Rules made thereunder and he is independent of the Management.
+A copy of the draft letter of appointment proposed to be issued to Mr. Anshul Darshan Kukreja on his appointment as an Independent Director, setting out the terms and conditions is available for inspection at the Company's Registered Office during the normal business hours on working days upto the date of the Annual General Meeting.

+Brief resume of Mr. Anshul Darshan Kukreja, nature of his experience in specific functional areas and names of companies in which holds directorships and he memberships/chairmanships of Board Committees, shareholding and relationships between director inter-se as stipulated under Regulation 36(3) of the SEBI (Listing Obligations & Disclosure Requirements), 2015 are provided in the annexure 'A' to the notice.

-The Board considers that the continued association of Mrs Rimpy Jeswani would be of immense benefit to the Company and it is desirable to continue to avail his services as an Independent Director.
+The Board considers that the continued association of Mr. Anshul Darshan Kukreja would be of immense benefit to the Company and it is desirable to continue to avail his services as an Independent Director.

 Copy of the documents, if any, referred to in the above mentioned Resolution and explanatory statement are available for inspection by the Members at the Registered Office of the Company during 11:00 a.m. to 1:00 p.m. on all working days except on Saturday, Sunday and public holidays, up to and including the last date of voting through Postal Ballot/Remote E-voting.

-Mrs Rimpy Jeswani and her relatives may be deemed to be interested to the extent of her appointment as an Independent Director and their shareholding interest if any, in the Company.
+Mr. Anshul Darshan Kukreja and his relatives may be deemed to be interested to the extent of his appointment as an Independent Director and their shareholding interest if any, in the Company.
 Save and except, none of the Directors or Key Managerial Personnel of the Company including their relatives is concerned or interested financial or otherwise in the proposed Resolution.